Graphs with convex balls: Introduction

 \section{Introduction}

 In this paper, we investigate the graphs in which all balls are convex and the groups acting on them geometrically.
 The (local and global) convexity of balls is one of the fundamental features of geodesic metric spaces, which are (locally or globally) nonpositively curved \cite{BrHa}.
-The graphs with convex balls have been introduced and characterized in \cite{FaJa,SoCh} as graphs without embedded isometric cycles of lengths different from 3 and 5 and in which all neighbors of a vertex $u$ on shortest $(u,v)$-paths form a clique.
+The graphs with convex balls have been introduced and characterized in \cite{FaJa,SoCh} as graphs without embedded isometric cycles of lengths different from 3 and 5 and in which for all pairs of vertices $u$ and $v$, all neighbors of $u$ lying on a shortest $(u,v)$-path form a clique.
 One of their important subclass is the class of bridged graphs: these are the graphs without embedded isometric cycles of length greater than 3 and they are exactly the graphs in which the balls around convex sets are convex \cite{FaJa,SoCh}.

 CAT(0) (alias nonpositively curved geodesic metric spaces), introduced by Gromov in his seminal paper \cite{Gr}, and groups acting on them are fundamental objects of study in metric geometry and geometric group theory.
 Graphs with strong metric properties often arise as 1-skeletons of CAT(0) cell complexes.
 Gromov \cite{Gr} gave a nice combinatorial characterization of CAT(0) cube complexes as simply connected cube complexes in which the links of vertices are simplicial flag complexes.
 Based on this result, \cite{Ch_CAT, Roller1998} established a bijection between the 1-skeletons of CAT(0) cube complexes and the median graphs, well-known in metric graph theory \cite{BaCh_survey}.
 A similar characterization of CAT(0) simplicial complexes with regular Euclidean simplices as cells seems impossible.
 Nevertheless, Chepoi \cite{Ch_CAT} characterized the simplicial complexes having bridged graphs as 1-skeletons as the simply connected simplicial complexes in which the links of vertices are flag complexes without embedded 4- and 5-cycles.
 Januszkiewicz and Swiatkowski \cite{JS}, Haglund \cite{Haglund}, and Wise \cite{Wise} rediscovered this class of simplicial complexes, called them {\it systolic complexes}, and used them in the context of geometric group theory.
 The convexity of balls around convex sets, which characterizes the 1-skeletons of systolic complexes, is a fundamental geometric property of CAT(0) spaces.
 Systolic complexes turned out to be good combinatorial analogs of CAT(0) metric spaces; cf. \cite{Elsner2009-flats,Elsner2009-isometries,Haglund,JS,JanuszkiewiczSwiatkowski2007,Pr3,Wise}.
 One of the main results of \cite{JS} is that systolic groups (i.e., groups acting geometrically on systolic complexes) are biautomatic.
 For other results about systolic groups, see the papers \cite{HuaOsa1,Osajda2007,OsaPrzy2009,OsajdaPrytula,Pr2}.
 From the results of \cite{Ch_CAT,JS} it follows that systolic complexes are contractible.
 Metrically systolic complexes, which are metric analogs of systolic complexes, have been introduced and investigated in \cite{HuOs_ms}.
 Bridged graphs have also been further investigated in several graph-theoretical papers; cf. \cite{AnFa, BaCh95, Ch_bridged,Po_bridged1,Po_bridged2} and the survey \cite{BaCh_survey}.